Ultimate Madisonville Real Estate Investing Guide for 2026

 Economy

-Currently, the average wage in Madisonville is , with a state average of , and the country’s average rate of .
+Currently, the average salary in Madisonville is , with the entire state average of , and the country's average figure of .

-The unemployment rate is in Madisonville, in the entire state, and in the country in general.
+The unemployment rate is in Madisonville, in the state, and in the country in general.

-The economic information from Madisonville demonstrates an overall rate of poverty of .
-The state poverty rate is , with the United States’ poverty rate at .
+The economic information from Madisonville shows an overall rate of poverty of .
+The total poverty rate across the state is , and the US number stands at .

 Economy Quick Stats